salilab/imp/modules/algebra/README.md

 In addition, ANN must be built as a shared library rather than a static library.

+# Eigen # {#Eigen}
+We ship a copy of Eigen as part of IMP as Eigen support varies quite considerably across platforms and it is header-only  and so easy to ship.
+Our version of Eigen has been patched to move everything to the `IMP_Eigen` namespace and preprocessor symbols to start with `IMP_EIGEN_` so that things do not conflict with system installs of eigen.

 # Info

 _Author(s)_: Daniel Russel, Keren Lasker, Ben Webb, Javier Angel Velazquez-Muriel